Sexual Assault Services

 Peace House worked with its collaborative partners including Wasatch Forensic Nurses, the Summit County Attorney’s Office, Summit County Sheriff’s Office, and Park City Police Department while building a pilot Hospital Advocacy Response Team program.
 In September 2020, Peace House launched the pilot program in Summit County after hiring a Sexual Assault Services Coordinator.
 Since that time, Peace House advocates have responded to 33 forensic exams to provide emotional support, resources and referrals to assist victims while they navigate the impact of sexual assault on their lives.

 Peace House is seeking volunteers to ensure that its expanded sexual assault support services keep pace with the need in the community.
-If you are interested in learning more about volunteering for our sexual assault programming, please contact our Sexual Assault Services Coordinator, Jodi Peterson directly at email@example.com or on (435) 658-4739 x 108.
+If you are interested in learning more about volunteering for our sexual assault programming, please contact our Sexual Assault Services Coordinator, Heather Dinsmore directly at firstname.lastname@example.org or on (435) 658-4739 x 108.